dylanhand/dylanhand.com/_posts/2022-05-20-made-it-there.md

 ---
 layout: post
-title: 'New Song - "Made It There"'
 image: 'assets/img/made-it-there-cover.jpg'
 tags: single
+title: New Song - 'Made It There'
 ---

 The new single 'Made It There' is here.
 This song is what happens in a single studio session when the vibe is a certain type of way.